FreeCAD/DevelopersHandbook/gettingstarted/dependencies.md

 * A document and project data structure with support for save and restore, external linking of documents, recalculation of design history (parametric modeling) and a facility to load new data types as an extension package dynamically.

 Note that the "Community Edition" of OpenCASCADE is no longer supported by FreeCAD, you must install the first-party library.
+The current minimum supported version is OCCT 7.3.

 ### Python